Geydar Dzhemal: Shi'ism

-At the same time, Jamal himself announced the following on his official website in 2008.
+Statement on Theology

-Recently, many people have asked me about my belonging to one direction or another within Islam.
-Some people say, "We agree with you in many ways, but here you are Shia.
-Oh, if you weren't Shia!.."

-To once and for all remove any questions that arise in the brothers, I officially declare the following:
+Regarding responses to a lecture he gave in Almaty in 2008, he made a statement saying: Recently, many people have asked me about my belonging to one direction or another within Islam.
+Some people say, “We agree with you in many ways, but you are Shia.
+Oh, if you weren’t Shia!”
+To once and for all remove any questions that arise in the brothers [i.e about religious views], I officially declare the following: